A Cohomological Bundle Theory for Sheaf Cohomology: Long exact sequence in the cohomology of the total complex

 \end{theorem}

-We will need to leverage the admissibility condition in the theorem to establish the connection between the total complex of the whole sheaf and those of the two smaller parts, determined by the element $x\succ 0$.
-Let $\xi:B\to\mathbf{Sh}$ be a bundle of sheaves with $B$ an admissible poset for $x\succ 0$ and $E_y$ a poset for each $y\in B$.
+We will need to leverage the admissibility condition in the theorem to establish the connection between the total complex of the whole sheaf and those of the two smaller parts $\mathbf{B}_{\geq x}$ and $\mathbf{B}_{\not\geq x}$, determined by the element $x\succ 0$.
+Recall that we assume all the $\mathbf{E}_y$ are posets.

-Where possible, we will use $x$'s to refer to objects in $\overline B(x)$ and $z$'s to refer to objects of $B(x)$.
-We can write down explicitly what $\mathcal T^n(E,F)$, $\mathcal T^n(E_{B(x)},F)$, and $\mathcal T^n(E_{\overline{B}(x)},F)$ are:
+Where possible, we will use $x$'s to refer to objects in $\mathbf{B}_{\not\geq x}$ and $z$'s to refer to objects of $\mathbf{B}_{\geq x}$.
+We can write down explicitly what $ T^n_\xi$, $ T^n_{\mathbf{B}_{\geq x}}$, and $ T^n_{\mathbf{B}_{\not\geq x}}$ are:

 Define the quotient map